Theadora Whittington

 Re anyone who might like to buy any of my artwork for sale, please also be in touch, & perhaps drop by my studio for a cuppa, & to take a look at my artwork.

-I find the role of animals in all forms of storytelling particularly enthralling: folktales, cultural mythologies, religious and nature beliefs, as well as within the true stories of extinct animals pitted against issues relating to the present endangered.
+I find the role of animals in all forms of storytelling especially enthralling: prescientific folktales, cultural mythologies, evolutionary religious and nature beliefs, as well as within the true stories of prehistoric & extinct animals pitted against issues relating to the present day endangered – and the notion of present day nature beliefs within the issues surrounding the all important need for conservation.

-The importance of biodiversity was the inspiration behind 3 of picture books that were published/reprinted by MCCM Creations, and Blacksmith Books — all written & illustrated specifically for the children of Hong Kong, and 2 of which were endorsed by WWF (Hong Kong).
-I still actively support the work of WWF.
-I’ve really enjoyed taking these stories into most of the many international schools here, and into the local schools where English is spoken — many vibrant discussions with children from all over the globe.
+The importance of biodiversity was the inspiration behind 3 of picture books that were published/reprinted by MCCM Creations, and Blacksmith Books — before heading to Cambridge for my MA: all fictional, & written & illustrated specifically for the children of Hong Kong, 2 of which were endorsed by WWF (Hong Kong), whose work I continue to support.
+I’ve been invited into most of the many international schools here — many vibrant discussions with children from all over the globe.